Steve Buyer

+In Congress, Buyer served as one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton in 1999.
+He also chaired the House Committee on Veterans' Affairs from 2005 to 2007.

 On January 29, 2010, Buyer announced he would not seek a tenth term to the House to spend more time with his wife, who has an incurable autoimmune disease.
+Buyer was also under investigation for ethics violations with respect to the Frontier Foundation that he had founded.

+In 2012, Buyer started working for R.J.
+Reynolds, promoting the use of smokeless tobacco.

+In July 2022, Buyer was arrested and charged with insider trading for buying shares of Sprint and Navigant Consulting before both were acquired by other companies, which he knew through his consulting work before the information was made public.
+Buyer was found guilty in 2023 and sentenced to 22 months in prison.
+He is a member of the Republican Party.

 Early life, education and career

 Buyer was born in Rensselaer, Indiana.
 In 1976, he graduated from North White High School, where he had been class president.
 In 1980, he received a Bachelor of Science in business administration and management from The Citadel, The Military College of South Carolina, and in 1984, he received a Juris Doctor from the Valparaiso University School of Law.

 Buyer served three years on active duty in the Army between 1984 and 1987.
-His first civilian job, from 1987 to 1998, was as an Indiana state deputy attorney general; he then started his own private law practice.
-He was elected to the U.S. House of Representative in November 1992, at age 33.
+His first civilian job, from 1987 to 1998, was as Indiana state deputy attorney general; he then started his own private law practice.
+He was elected to the U.S. House of Representatives in November 1992, at age 33.